cityssm/node-activedirectory-authenticate/README.md

     // The base distinguished name (DN) for the LDAP search.
     baseDN: 'DC=example,DC=com',

-    // The DN of the user to bind for searching the directory.
+    // The DN of the user to bind to for searching the directory.
     bindUserDN: 'CN=administrator,DC=example,DC=com',
     bindUserPassword: 'p@ssword',